 1. Preheat the oven to 180C/350F.

-3. Arrange on a lined baking tray and roast for 30 – 40 minutes until soft.
-Allow to cool and scoop the pulp away from its skin with a spoon and place in a medium bowl and with a hand blender, puree until smooth.
+2. Arrange on a lined baking tray and roast for 30 – 40 minutes until soft.
+Allow to cool, scooping the pulp away from its skin with a spoon.
+Place in a medium bowl, pureeing until smooth with a hand blender.
 Allow to drain through a cloth or fine sieve for 1 hour.

-4. Place the pumpkin back into the bowl and sprinkle over the nutmeg, salt and pepper; stir to combine.
+3. Return the pumpkin to the bowl and sprinkle over the nutmeg, salt, and pepper; stir to combine.

-5. Prepare the dough; divide the pasta dough into thirds.
+1. Divide it into thirds.
 Work with one piece at a time and keep the other pieces covered.
 Follow the detailed instructions here.
-Roll your dough as thin as possible – #6 on pasta roller.
+Roll your dough as thin as possible—# 6 on a pasta roller.

-6. To shape the tortellini, cut the sheet of pasta into rounds using a 3-inch cutter or tin.
+1. Cut the pasta sheet into rounds using a 3-inch cutter or tin.
 Gather the scraps into a ball and put them with the remaining pieces of dough to roll later.

-7. To fill the tortellini, place 1 teaspoon of filling in the middle of each round.
-(Don’t be tempted to overfill; otherwise, they will break and you will have difficulty sealing them.)
+1. Place one teaspoon of filling in the middle of each round.
+(Don’t be tempted to overfill; otherwise, they will break, and you will have difficulty sealing them.)
 Dip your finger in a water bowl and run it along the edges of the circle.
-Fold the rounds into a crescent shape, pressing the top together carefully, pressing out any air trapped inside, and then working your way along the sides.
+Fold the rounds into a crescent shape, pressing the top together carefully, pressing out any air trapped inside, and then working along the sides.
 Bend the bottom two corners round to meet each other and press well to seal.
 Set aside, spacing them apart slightly, on a well-floured board, covered.

-12. Once the water is boiling, gently drop the tortellini and cook 1 ½ – 2 minutes – they will rise to the top.
+2. Once the water is boiling, gently drop the tortellini and cook for 1 ½ – 2 minutes—they will rise to the top.
 Gently lift out with a slotted spoon onto individual plates.

-13. To serve, drizzle with the sage butter, sprinkle over a few spoons of pine nut parmesan, a few rounds of pepper, and decorate with the crispy sage leaves.
+1. Drizzle with the sage butter, sprinkle over a few spoons of pine nut parmesan and a few rounds of pepper, and decorate with the crispy sage leaves.
 The tortellini goes well with a plate of sauteed kale or nettles.